 Integration with third-party software.
-A key feature for Nicolas’s growing company is the ability to integrate third-party applications into its communications tools, like customer relationship management (CRM) software.
+A key feature of Nicolas’s growing company is the ability to integrate third-party applications into its communications tools, like customer relationship management (CRM) software.
 Call centre agents can respond to customers more effectively and sales can see real-time metrics.
-By integrating other applications like browsers and Microsoft Outlook, employees can make calls with one-click.
+By integrating other applications like browsers and Microsoft Outlook, employees can make calls with one click.

 Choose the right vendor.
 After you’ve decided which features are most important to your business, be sure to choose a vendor that can make things happen easily and within your budget.
 Look for these capabilities in a hosted phone provider.

 Support from beginning to end.
 Many vendors talk about a good game when the sale is on the line.
 Many even do a good job during installation and training.
 But ask around.
 Is their customer support available 24/7?
 Via phone, live chat and email?
 They need to be there when your customers and employees need them most.